Mercandj/mercandj.linkedin.com/readme.md

 Where: Boulogne-Billancourt, Île-de-France, France
 Description:

-I had the chance and continue to work with the best team on:
+I had the chance to work and to continue working with the best team on:

 🎵 UI with custom view on vinyle turntable on edjing : DJ app n°1 on the stores 🎨 Drawing app creation with dynamic content on ColorPop : n°1 on the stores 📱 The Java to Kotlin transition, the Jetpack Compose adoption and to work on the pragmatic codebase evolution